khalid-naami/khalid-naami.github.io/blog/2026-06-04-iran-underground-nuclear-fortress.md

 ---

-*To understand how geopolitical escalations and energy supply risks impact derivatives pricing, access our quantitative options analysis at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic risks and currency debasement, explore physical gold and wealth protection strategies through [Augusta Precious Metals](https://eurodongold.com).*
+*To understand how geopolitical escalations and energy supply risks impact derivatives pricing, access our quantitative options analysis at [Dashboard Options](https://dashboardoptions.com/).*